Nerwyn/material-rounded-theme/README.md

 Then create a base color template sensor as described above, and use a template to return the state of your companion app accent color sensor.

-### Alternative - Build Your Own Theme CSS
+### Build Your Own Theme

-If you do not want to use the JavaScript module resource or create helper sensors, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/). **NOTE**: themes created this way will not apply to iframes such as the HACS and Add-ons pages.
+If you do not want to use the JavaScript module resource or create helper sensors, you can instead create your own Material Theme using [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).

+**NOTE**: themes created this way will not apply to iframes such as the HACS and Add-ons pages.
 It will also not apply to some page backgrounds like the settings and developer tools pages, which are hardcoded to a default color.

 1. Navigate to [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/).
 2. Choose your theme colors.
 You can skip picking fonts, they are not saved to the exported files.